The-Cave-Tech/GokstadAkademiet2025/README.md

 **Using the LoadingSpinner in a page or component:**

-1. Import the LoadingSpinner component
+1. Import LoadingSpinner component
 ```tsx
 import { LoadingSpinner } from "@/components/ui/LoadingSpinner";
 ```
-2. Use it where you want to show a loading state
+2. Use component inside the component or page you want it used on to show loading state
 ```tsx
 export default function ExamplePage({ isLoading }) {
   return (